ajwaxman/awaxman11.github.io/source/_posts/2014-01-25-getting-into-css3-animations.markdown

 categories: frontend css animation design
 ---

 I recently had the opprtunity to dive into some CSS3 animations.
-I've used libraries like [animate.css](animate.css) and done animations with javascript, but never did any custom CSS3 work.
+I've used libraries like [animate.css](animate.css) and done animations with javascript, but never did any custom CSS3 work

 #### The Task